Preetamk97/CPP-Notes/23_Nesting-of-Member-Functions-In-C++.md

     b.ones_compliment();  // chk_bin() is nested inside ones_compliment().

     // cout << b.num << endl;
-    // above line of code will work only if the member 'num' was made public inside the class Binary.
+    // above line of code will work only if the member 'num' was not made public inside the class Binary.
     // Alternative way - Using display() method. b.display();